Driven by infinite enthusiasm

 - journey starts: start with the little things and the big things

-- discoveries: dive into math physics ✨
+- dive into new discoveries

 - a need for clarity and details: Linear constructions